Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fox News (a major multimedia channel in the US) has just issued a warning about a new online fraud method through fake email messages impersonating Windows security and privacy services, the purpose of which is to take control of the victim's computer through remote control software to steal data.

 Malicious actors create fake email messages, using logos and interfaces similar to regular Windows alerts.
-When the victim accesses the message, a pop-up message appears, informing that access to the victim's device has been temporarily interrupted for security reasons.
+When the victim accesses the message, a pop-up notification appears, informing that access to the victim's device has been temporarily interrupted for security reasons.

 The notification also comes with a repeating voice message and a warning siren to create urgency and danger, urging the victim to quickly contact the phone number to promptly handle and fix the problem.

-After calling, the subject will pretend to be a Windows technician, instructing the victim to download UltraViewer software (remote device control software) to check the victim's computer.
+After calling, the subject will pretend to be a Windows technician, instructing the victim to download UltraViewer software (Remote device control software) to check the victim's computer.

 After the victim grants access, the subjects will scan and steal important data available on the device.

-Absolutely do not contact again using the methods provided in the notice, do not download any software and applications (even if they are valid).
+Absolutely do not contact again by the methods provided in the notice, do not download any software and applications (even if they are valid).
 People are also advised to use reputable security software, turn on the computer firewall system to detect and warn of potential threats early.

 When encountering suspicious signs, people need to quickly report to competent authorities to promptly investigate and prevent fraudulent behavior.